g3rzi/katacodaScenario/k8s-merlin/step2.md

 ## Basics of Kubessss

-### Server
+#### Server

 The server is located in the "controlplane" with a configuration file `config.yaml`.
+The server uses this file to create a listener to a given protocol, interface and port.
+Run the file `./merlinServer-Linux-x64`{{execute}}

 Clone our example repository that contains the set of documentation with the following command:

 `git clone https://github.com/katacoda/scenario-examples.git katacoda-scenario-examples`{{execute}}